rsy6318/CorrI2P/README.md

 Note: There would be lots of intermediate results, please leave enough storage space.

 We thank the authors of [DeepI2P](https://github.com/lijx10/DeepI2P) for their public code.

+If you want to use our code, please cite our work.